Getting your Trinity Audio player ready...

 The perimeter frame and trellis frame are the best.
 KTM and Ducati use trellis frames for most of their models.

 Budget-friendly bikes use single cradle frames nowadays.
-Earlier backbone frame were present in entry-level models.
+Earlier backbone frames were present in entry-level models.

-Motorcycle chassis can be repaired or need replacement, which can be done only in official service centres.
+Motorcycle chassis can be repaired or replaced, but this can only be done in official service centers.
 A replacement scenario occurs when a major accident or damage to the chassis occurs.
-Otherwise, in most cases, technicians will try to repair the damage.
+Otherwise, technicians will try to repair the damage.
 If significant damage occurs to the bike chassis, investing in a new bike will be a better option.

 The chassis number is present near the bike’s handle or motor.
 If you find it challenging to locate your motorcycle, you can seek the help of a mechanic.
 The owner’s manual and registration certificate mention the bike’s chassis number.

-Follow the below steps to find out the chassis number.
+Follow the steps below to find the chassis number.

 Conclusion